psychotimmy/sharpmz-80k/README.md

 # sharpmz-80k
 Sharp MZ-80K programs (.mzf format)

-As of January 30th 2021, the following have been archived here:
+As of February 7th 2021, the following have been archived here:

 BASIC SP-5025